 Kristensen, and Jensen (2003) reported on a meta-analysis of 35 random control studies from Mower and Mower (1938) to 1996.
 This capitalized on a previous review of 34 of those studies by Forsyth and Butler (1989) and 237 patients treated by Jensen and Kristensen (1999; 2001a; 2001b).
 This meta analysis indicated an approximately 38% success rate over 4 studies conducted between 1989 and 1996 as opposed to a 98% success rate for 4 studies from 1938-1958 supporting a steady decline in the effectiveness of the urine alarm for nocturnal enuresis.
 The authors attributed this to the systematic changes in reporting practice and underestimation of the problem of relapse.
 The probability of the success of alarm treatment for nocturnal enuresis increased with the frequency of wet nights, confirming previous findings.

 Butler and Gasson (2005) reported a systematic review of 38 articles from 1980-2002 involving at least 10 children and a stand alone alarm treatment.
 Success rates ranged from 30% to 87% (mean 64%) and were influenced by the type of enuresis, the treatment duration and the success criteria adopted.
-In a subset of 20 studies involving 721 children who were treated for at least 6 weeks, 467 (65%) achieved 14 consecutive dry nights with only the alarm treatment Again a lack of standard inclusion criteria and definitions of success and relapse made conclusions on treatment effectiveness hard to make.
+In a subset of 20 studies involving 721 children who were treated for at least 6 weeks, 467 (65%) achieved 14 consecutive dry nights with only the alarm treatment.
+Again a lack of standard inclusion criteria and definitions of success and relapse made conclusions on treatment effectiveness hard to make.